Trump says he will send federal law enforcement, National Guard to Kenosha after Jacob Blake shooting

 The president added: “TODAY, I will be sending federal law enforcement and the National Guard to Kenosha, WI to restore LAW and ORDER!”

-The president’s tweets come after 29-year-old Jacob Blake, a Black man, was shot at close range by city police officers, leaving him partially paralyzed.
+The president’s tweets come after 29-year-old Jacob Blake, a Black man, was shot at close range in the back by city police officers, leaving him partially paralyzed.

 KENOSHA VIOLENCE: JUVENILE ARRESTED IN DEADLY SHOOTING AMID JACOB BLAKE UNREST, ILLINOIS POLICE SAY

-New footage emerged Tuesday of the moments before Blake was shot multiple times in the back by a White Wisconsin police officer, as Blake tried to get into his vehicle.
+New footage emerged Tuesday of the moments before Blake was shot multiple times by a White Wisconsin police officer as Blake tried to get into his vehicle.
 The video reportedly captured Blake engaged in a struggle with at least two Kenosha police officers, and shows an officer appearing to try to restrain him before he manages to get up and walks to the driver’s side door, the clip shows.

 Viral video taken from another vantage point shows an officer pump several rounds into the apparently unarmed man’s back.

-Trump campaign communications manager Tim Murtaugh during a campaign call Wednesday called Blake’s shooting “very troubling.”
+Trump campaign communications manager Tim Murtaugh during call Wednesday called Blake’s shooting “very troubling.”

 JACOB BLAKE PROTESTS PUT KENOSHA COUNTY 'UNDER ATTACK,' OFFICIALS TELL WISCONSIN GOVERNOR